 Why At-Risk Youth Can’t Afford to Wait

 When adolescents engage in high-risk behaviors, the window for effective intervention narrows quickly.
-You’re facing a critical reality: delays compound risk while structured programs produce measurable results.
+Delays compound risk while structured programs produce measurable results.

 | Program | Key Outcome | Timeframe |